osllmai/IndoxGen/docs/InteractiveFeedbackSynth.md

 ## Language Model Setup

-The `SyntheticDataGeneratorHF` requires two language models: one for generating data and another for judging data quality.
+The `InteractiveFeedbackSynth` requires two language models: one for generating data and another for judging data quality.
 The specific setup will depend on your chosen language model library.
 Here's an example using a hypothetical library:

 ```python
 from indoxGen.llms import IndoxApi, OpenAi